Top of main content

 Cloudy or milky water

+If your water is cloudy or discoloured, it’s likely to be due to tiny air bubbles.
 Any white water in the mains network should clear within two to three hours.
 After this, run your tap for two to three minutes to check that the problem has cleared.

 Brown or orange water

+Deposits disturbed by a water main burst or maintenance work can cause brown or orange water.
 Check with your neighbour to see if they have the same issue.
-If they don’t you’ll need to contact a plumber.
+You’ll need to contact a plumber if they're not affected.
 If it’s affecting you and your neighbours, please contact us.

 Get in touch